 - a.
-Before implementation of this Contract and May 1 of each Contract year, the Managed Care Plan shall submit to the Agency an emergency management plan specifying what actions the Managed Care Plan shall conduct to ensure the ongoing provision of covered services in a disaster, public health emergency, or man-made emergency, including, but not limited to, localized acts of nature, accidents, and technological and/or attack-related emergencies.
+Before implementation of this Contract and May 1st of each Contract year, the Managed Care Plan shall submit to the Agency an emergency management plan specifying what actions the Managed Care Plan shall conduct to ensure the ongoing provision of covered services in a disaster or man-made emergency, including but not limited to localized acts of nature, accidents, and technological and/or attack-related emergencies.
 The emergency management plan shall include risk assessment, procedures to comply with this Contract during disasters, a communication plan specific to enrollees and providers during disasters, and training schedules for plan staff. - b.
 The Managed Care Plan shall perform at least one mock-disaster exercise per Contract year and report the result to the Agency when requested. - c.
 The Managed Care Plan shall comply with the provisions of s.
 252.358, F.S., which allows for early prescription refills due to a Governor's Executive Order declaring a State of Emergency for Florida counties. - d.
-The Managed Care Plan shall comply with the following provisions when a disaster or emergency is declared by a Governor's Executive Order and confirmed by the Agency: - (1) Furnish covered services to an enrollee without any form of authorization, without regard to whether such services are provided by a participating or nonparticipating provider, without regard to service limitations, and whether or not the enrollee has temporarily relocated to a different region or state.

-- (2) Implement a readily available claims payment process to ensure providers are paid for services rendered before, during, and after the disaster or emergency, as medically necessary. - (3) Publish guidance via website for enrollees and providers before, during, and after the disaster on how to receive services, contact information for emergencies, payment processes and any other information required by the Agency.
+The Managed Care Plan shall comply with the following provisions when a disaster is declared by a Governor's Executive Order and confirmed by the Agency: - (1) Furnish covered services to an enrollee without any form of authorization, without regard to whether such services are provided by a participating or non-participating provider, and without regard to service limitations; - (2) Implement a readily-available claims payment process to ensure providers are paid for services rendered before, during, and after the disaster, as medically necessary; and - (3) Publish guidance via website for enrollees and providers before, during, and after the disaster on how to receive services, contact information for emergencies, payment processes and any other information required by the Agency. - e.
+If the Managed Care Plan fails to comply with the requirements of this section, the Managed Care Plan may be subject to sanctions pursuant to Section XIII., Sanctions, or liquidated damages pursuant to Section XIV, Liquidated Damages, as determined by the Agency.